h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 Transformations in Driverless AI are applied to columns in the data.
 The transformers create the engineered features in experiments.
 There are many types of transformers, below are just some of the transformers found in our dataset:

 1\.
-Look at some of the variables in **Variable of Importance** , note that some of the variables start with ‘Freq‘ and have multiple columns in between.
+Look at some of the variables in **Variable of Importance** , note that some of the variables start with ‘CVTE‘ followed by a column from the dataset.
 Some other variables might also start with ‘_NumCatTE’, ‘_CVCatNumEn’ or ‘_TXT’ depending on the experiment you run.
 These are the new, high-value features for our training dataset.

-These transformations created with the following transformers:
+These transformations are created with the following transformers:

+- Cross Validation Target Encoding Transformer: ‘_CVTargetEncode’
 - Frequent Transformer: ‘Freq‘
 - Numeric to Categorical Target Encoding Transformer = ‘_NumCatTE’
 - Categorical To Numeric Encoding= ‘_CVCatNumEn’